Games played in football, volleyball, cross-country

 "The defensive front line of Steven Johnson, Zach Neumann, Caleb Mason, and Dylan Arnold controlled the line of scrimmage and outside linebackers Taylor Bledsoe and Mason Templeton shut down Fulton's outside running game," coach Ron Bracht said.

-Page 2 of 2 - Parker Smith scored another touchdown for the Bulldogs, recovering fumble in the end zone.
+Parker Smith scored another touchdown for the Bulldogs, recovering fumble in the end zone.

 The eighth graders fared well against the Hornets as well, winning 56-0 in a rout.